To ensure we continue to improve our services in a positive way for our residents and neighbourhoods, we invite you to get involved and have your say.

 - Ensure your group is representative of your community

-If you would like to join or start your own community-based residents association, please contact the Project Officer who covers the area in which you live.
+If you would like to join or start your own community-based residents' association, please contact the Co-Regulation Team Officer who covers the area in which you live.

 Scrutiny and Co-Production Officer

 Sue is based in the Burnley area of Lancashire and manages resident involvement, scrutiny activities and co-production within the following areas:

 North – includes Sheffield, Leeds and Hull.

 David takes a lead role in strategic decisions and direction of the team.
 He is also directly responsible for supporting resident involvement, scrutiny activities and co-production in the following areas:

 East – includes Rochford, Ely and Ipswich.

 London and South East – including Wood Green, Hackney and Canterbury.